Worship & Music

 Music is a key part of our worship, it is an essential element to our shared faith, our Christian love of our community and church, our fellowship.
 We have a regular choir and from time to time we feature other live music in our services.
 If you sing and/or you are a musician, do make contact with us email@example.com and be part of our choral and musical worship.

 The Choir: The Anglican Church Haarlem is committed to a strong liturgical tradition.
 We are known for the excellence of our choir led by Martin A. van Bleek, Director of Music.
 We offer two ‘cathedral style’ services a month, with a sung psalm, sung liturgy, hymns and anthem.
 For every fifth Sunday in the month, we offer a traditional Evensong service.

-Live Music: Our services with live music are very popular and we recently enjoyed flute and organ music before and after the service as well as a mediative piece during communion.
-One member of the congregation recently wrote: ‘please communicate heartfelt thanks to our musicians for their musical contribution to our service.
+Live Music: Our services with live music are very popular, for example, flute, cello and organ before and after the service as well as a meditative pieces during communion.
+One member of the congregation writes: ‘please communicate heartfelt thanks to our musicians for their musical contribution to our service.
 It really made it extraordinary, setting and focusing the mood before the service and prolonging reflection time after the final blessing and charge.’